 What happens in Great Falls when the lease ends?

 At the end of the lease in Great Falls, either party can opt to end the tenancy.
-The property owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the rental investor wishes to end the lease, or conclude our management services, please send us written notice as described in your rental management agreement.
+The owner could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the landlord wishes to end the lease, or end our rental management services, please send us written notice as described in your management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
-This means that we will usually create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
+This means that we will typically create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.